Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks: Relation to neural networks

 We note that the surface recovery algorithms in Section \ref{sampling} follow a null-space approach, where we identify the null-space of the feature space or equivalently the annihilation functions from the samples of the surface.
 Specifically, the sum of squares of the null-space functions in Section \ref{sos} provides a measure of the error in projecting the feature vector to the null-space of the feature matrix.

 where $\mathbf n_{i}$ are the null-space vectors.
 The projection energy is zero if the point $\mathbf x$ is on $\mathcal S$ and is high when it is far from it.

 By contrast, the auto-encoder approach can be viewed as a signal subspace approach, where we project the samples to the basis vectors specified by the feature vectors of the anchors $\Phi_{\Gamma}(\mathbf a_{i})$.
-We illustrate this approach in Figure \ref{signalspace}.
-Specifically, we trained a two layer neural network described by \eqref{auto}.
-We assumed the non-linearity to be specified by $\eqref{approx}$ and trained the network parameters ($\mathbf A$ as well as the weights of the inner-products) using stochastic gradient descent.
+Specifically, we use the non-linearity specified by $\eqref{approx}$ and trained the network parameters ($\mathbf A$ as well as the weights of the inner-products) using stochastic gradient descent.
 The training data corresponds to randomly drawn points on the surface.
 To ensure that the network learns a projection, we trained the network as a denoising auto-encoder; the inputs correspond to samples on the surface corrupted with Gaussian noise, while the labels are the true samples.
 Once the training is complete, we plot the approximation error

 as a function of the input point in Fig. \ref{signalspace}.